 However if you do not properly insulate and protect your loft you could soon realise that all your stored valuables will be exposed to moulds or possibly damp.

-If you’re looking to DIY it, it’s important to use safety equipment including crawl boards, knee pads, masks, gloves, a long-sleeved shirt and long-legged trousers.
+If you’re looking to DIY a loft conversion, it’s important to use safety equipment including crawl boards, knee pads, masks, gloves, a long-sleeved shirt and long-legged trousers.
 If your tools and equipment are ready, you can then start working on it.
 To give an insight into what works await you if you decide to take the DIY route, here’s a walk-through into the jobs involved in the loft conversion process.

 Boarding and Loft Insulation